tobyzerner/json-api-server/docs/resources.md

 of resource.
 For example, a GET request to the `/posts` collection will return a list of `posts` resources.

-When you define a resource type by extending the base `Resource` class, a collection for that resource type is automatically defined as well.
+When you define a resource type by extending the `AbstractResource` class, a collection for that resource type is automatically defined as well.
 In addition to the resource's field schema and storage behaviour, you can define the collection's endpoints and behaviour directly on your resource class.